Gabester0/TicTacToe/README.md

 ### - Final Items:

-> - Move LocalGame and RandomGame to src?
-Or a views or pages folder?
-> - Create a folder called Animation inside components for ConfettiCannon.js and confettiDot
-> - Game numbers need to be a comma separated string of numbers to handle multi-digit game numbers (currently only single digit is used so games can only go up to nine before code will break.
-Game number 10 will be read as game number 0)
 > - Change server to store game data as a single object that is stringified and change socket to emit this object

 ### - Pre-Deployment Items: